superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 1 Tooling with Visual Studio Code/Lab01/readme.md

 ![azureclidownload](../../../../images/azureclidownload.png)

-Which opens a dialog to install.
+This will open a dialog to install.
 *Note: You may need to wait a few moments for the installer to complete requirements*

 Click on the checkbox to accept terms and click on the "Install" button.